enviodev/hyperfuel-json-api/README.md

 # FieldSelection
 Query takes a field selection object where the user specifies which fields on the data matched by the TransactionSelection they want data from.

 Important note: all fields draw inspiration from Fuel's [graphql schema](https://docs.fuel.network/docs/beta-4/graphql/reference/objects/).
 Mainly Blocks, Transactions, Receipts, Inputs, and Outputs.
-Enums of each type (ex: Receipt has 12 different types, two of which are Log and LogData, Inputs have 3: InputCoin, InputContract, InputMessage, and Outputs have 5: CoinOutput, ContractOutput, ChangeOutput, VariableOutput, ContractCreated) are flattened into the parent type.
+Enums of each type (ex: Receipt has 12 different types, two of which are Log and LogData, Input has 3: InputCoin, InputContract, InputMessage, and Output has 5: CoinOutput, ContractOutput, ChangeOutput, VariableOutput, ContractCreated) are flattened into the parent type.
 This is why so multiple fields on any returned Receipt, Input, or Output might be null; it's not a field on all possible enums of that type, so null is inserted.

-Another note: Some block selection must be made or the query will return no data.
-Selecting no fields from blocks essentially doesn't load in any blocks and as a result, doesn't load in any transactions, receipts, inputs, or outputs

 Below is an exhaustive list of all fields.
 ```